Viveckh/Veniqa/documentation/docs/dockersetup/dockersetup.md

 ### Redis Setup

-Redis instance is also create since the application uses session caching.
+Redis instance is also created since the application uses session caching.
 The exposed port is `6379`.

 ### Shopping Server Setup